Polonium: 21st century

 The cause of the 2006 death of Alexander Litvinenko, a former Russian FSB agent who had defected to the United Kingdom in 2001, was identified to be poisoning with a lethal dose of 210Po; it was subsequently determined that the 210Po had probably been deliberately administered to him by two Russian ex-security agents, Andrey Lugovoy and Dmitry Kovtun.
 As such, Litvinenko's death was the first (and, to date, only) confirmed instance in which polonium's extreme toxicity has been used with malicious intent.

-In 2011, an allegation surfaced that the death of Palestinian leader Yasser Arafat, who died on 11 November 2004 of uncertain causes, also resulted from deliberate polonium poisoning, and in July 2012, abnormally high concentrations of 210Po were detected in Arafat's clothes and personal belongings by the Institut de Radiophysique in Lausanne, Switzerland.
-However, the Institut's spokesman stressed that despite these tests, Arafat's medical reports were not consistent with 210Po poisoning, and science journalist Deborah Blum suggested that tobacco smoke might rather have been responsible, as both Arafat and many of his colleagues were heavy smokers; subsequent tests by both French and Russian teams determined that the elevated 210Po levels were not the result of deliberate poisoning, and did not cause Arafat's death.
+In 2011, an allegation surfaced that the death of Palestinian leader Yasser Arafat, who died on 11 November 2004 of uncertain causes, also resulted from deliberate polonium poisoning, and in July 2012, concentrations of 210Po many times more than normal were detected in Arafat's clothes and personal belongings by the Institut de Radiophysique in Lausanne, Switzerland.
+Even though Arafat's symptoms were acute gastroenteritis with diarrhoea and vomiting, the institute's spokesman said that despite the tests the symptoms described in Arafat's medical reports were not consistent with 210Po poisoning, and conclusions could not be drawn.
+In 2013 the team found levels of polonium in Arafat's ribs and pelvis 18 to 36 times the average, even though by this point in time the amount had diminished by a factor of 2 million.
+Forensic scientist Dave Barclay stated, "In my opinion, it is absolutely certain that the cause of his illness was polonium poisoning. ...
+What we have got is the smoking gun - the thing that caused his illness and was given to him with malice."
+Subsequently, French and Russian teams claimed that the elevated 210Po levels were not the result of deliberate poisoning, and did not cause Arafat's death.

-There is also a suspicion of poisoning Roman Tsepov with polonium.
+It has also been suspected that Russian businessman Roman Tsepov was killed with polonium.
 He had symptoms similar to Aleksander Litvinenko.

 Treatment

-It has been suggested that chelation agents, such as British Anti-Lewisite (dimercaprol), can be used to decontaminate humans.
+It has been suggested that chelation agents, such as British anti-Lewisite (dimercaprol), can be used to decontaminate humans.
 In one experiment, rats were given a fatal dose of 1.45 MBq/kg (8.7 ng/kg) of 210Po;